Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Results

 \subsection{Experimental results of fusing 2D/3D features}

 In this subsection, we aim at comparing the performances of different stages and methods to fuse 2D and 3D features.
-For the fusion stage, we select fusing features extracted from 2D and 3D encoders at encoding stage as \cite{zhou2019d-unet} and fusing the output feature maps of 2D and 3D network as \cite{li2018h-denseunet}.
-For feature fusion methods, two methods of directly adding corresponding feature maps and using squeeze-and-excitation (SE) block \cite{2017Squeeze} are compared.
-Table\ref{Table4} shows the evaluation results of fusing 2D and 3D features.
+For feature fusion stages, we select fusing features extracted from 2D and 3D encoders at encoding stage as in \cite{zhou2019d-unet} and fusing the output feature maps of 2D and 3D networks as in \cite{li2018h-denseunet}.
+For feature fusion methods, two methods of directly adding corresponding feature maps and using squeeze-and-excitation (SE) block \cite{hu2018squeeze} are compared.
+Table \ref{Table4} shows the evaluation results of fusing 2D and 3D features.
 From the table we could see that compared with 2D CNNs, all fusion methods can achieve better performance.
 Specifically, for Cardiac MRI segmentation, fusing features at output stage could get better results than that at encoding stage.
 However, for Spleen CT and Prostate MRI, these methods have variable performance and no one is superior to the others on all tasks.
-As a conclusion, fusing 2D and 3D features could efficiently utilize volumetric spatial information and improvement the performance compared with 2D CNNs.
+As a conclusion, fusing 2D and 3D features could efficiently utilize volumetric spatial information and improve the performance compared with 2D CNNs.
 For different fusion methods, fusing at encoding stage could urge the network to extract useful information with affordable computation cost.
 For fusing 2D and 3D outputs, the addition of 2D results could provide useful intra-slice information and accelerate the training procedure of 3D network.
-Although all these methods can improvement efficiency, however, the comparison of their performance is still affected by the characteristics of segmentation tasks.
+Although all these methods can improve the segmentation efficiency, however, the comparison of their performance is still affected by the characteristics of segmentation tasks.